Marching Through March

 There's no denying it, Eau Claire locals love Carson Park.
 When I asked a group of friends what they love most about the park, I got at least a dozen different answers and numerous stories.
 Truth is, you’ll be hard-pressed to find another park that offers as many amenities and attractions as Carson Park does.
 Whether this is your first time to the park or your thousandth, we want to help you get the most out of your Carson Park experience.
 Here is a list we assembled of 15 must-do activities.

 1. Buy yourself some peanuts and cracker jacks at a baseball game

 A stadium steeped in history, it plays host to various high schools, the university club team, local amateur and American Legion teams and a Northwoods League team.
 With so many teams playing, it becomes easy to catch a game during the summer.

 Hanging out at Braun’s Bay is like being at the cabin except it doesn’t require a long drive or a second mortgage.
 This is also a great place to jump into the lake with your canoe or kayak.

 Spend a quiet afternoon in the park researching regional history and heritage, and when you’re done grab an old-fashioned ice cream soda.
 Group tours and field trips are also welcomed at the museum.

-It doesn’t get any better than the DQ on Menomonie St. near the south entrance to the park.
+It doesn’t get any better than Roadside Ice Cream and Diner on Menomonie St. near the south entrance to the park.
 Grab your favorite ice cream treat and stroll through the park.